Job Outlook in the Ft. Lauderdale area:

 Students will be prepared to take an approved state and/or nationally recognized industry certification or licensure exam in their field of study.

-Upon completion of the program and meeting eligibility requirements, including the attainment of an aligned industry credential, students may be awarded advanced standing in a Dental Hygiene Program.
+Upon completion of the program and meeting eligibility requirements, including the attainment of an aligned industry credential, students may be awarded credits toward an AS/AAS Degree by Broward College or the Florida College System.
+Students must enroll in Broward College within 2 years of completing the program at Atlantic Technical College.
 Additional college credit may be awarded with the attainment of additional industry credentials.

 To get started in the Dental Assisting Technology and Management program, sign up today for a program orientation!